This article is part of an ongoing brand partnership.

 4. Offer to Be Their Temporary Care Giver

 If your elderly loved ones are open to more help, you may be able to become their caregiver.
+This may be a particularly good idea if you’re already taking care of your parent with Alzheimer’s.
 Consumer-directed services can allow you to get paid to care for your loved ones so you don’t have to put yourself under financial strain to do so.

 Make sure you work closely with your loved ones to make sure they’re getting everything they need. try checking out example care plans to ensure you’re covering your bases.